smartshark/promise-challenge/CfP.md

 # PROMISE 2021 Defect Prediction Challenge: Call for Papers

 The International Conference on Predictive Models and Data Analytics in Software Engineering is hosting a defect prediction challenge track.
 With this challenge, we call upon everyone interested in defect prediction, to submit their favorite models and see how they compare to the competion.
+This challenge is also well suited for term projects of university students.

 Participants can submit any technique they want: This can be a new and unpublished approach, a previously published approach by the same authors, or even an approach that was suggested by somebody else.